Expo is also open source, so you don't have to trust us to stick to that plan.

-The fastest way to share your Expo project is to publish it.
+The fastest way to share your managed Expo project is to publish it.
 You can do this by clicking 'Publish' in Expo Dev Tools or running expo publish in your project.
-This gives your app a URL; you can share this URL with anybody who has the Expo Client for Android and they can open your app immediately.
+This gives your app a URL; you can share this URL with anybody who has the Expo client for Android and they can open your app immediately.
 Read more about publishing on Expo.
 To share with iOS users, you can use Apple TestFlight.

 When you're ready, you can create a standalone app (.ipa and .apk) for submission to Apple and Google's app stores.
 Expo will build the binary for you when you run one command; see Building Standalone Apps.
 Apple charges $99/year to publish your app in the App Store and Google charges a $25 one-time fee for the Play Store.

 Why does Expo use a fork of React Native?